Nevoss/form-wrapper-js/docs/1.x/guide/field-property.md

 </script>
 ```

-It is important to understand that you can set any property you like in `extras`.
+It is important to understand that you can set any property you like in `extra`.

 ---